• Skip to primary navigation

 Instructions

 • Preheat the pellet grill to 225 degrees Fahrenheit.
-Put the beer, orange juice, lime juice and garlic into a large grill safe disposable pan.
-Add thinly sliced onions to the pan.
+Add the beer, orange juice, lime juice and minced garlic into a large grill safe disposable pan.
+Add thinly sliced onions to the mixture.

-• In a mixing bowl combine the rub ingredients.
-Rub all over the pork.
+• In a mixing bowl, combine the rub ingredients and rub well all over the pork.

 • Place the seasoned pork in the pan.